Antarctic ice cores help reveal ocean temperature patterns

 Researchers have devised a more accurate way to measure ocean temperatures – key for monitoring climate change – using gases trapped in Antarctic ice.

-An international team of researchers, led by Bernhard Bereiter of the Swiss Federal Laboratories for Materials Science and Technology (EMPA) and the University of Bern, has come up with a method using ancient ice cores from Antarctica to more accurately measure average global ocean temperatures over the past 24,000 years.
+An international team of researchers, led by Bernhard Bereiter of the Swiss Federal Laboratories for Materials Science and Technology (EMPA) and the University of Bern, has come up with a method that uses ice cores from Antarctica to more accurately measure average global ocean temperatures over the past 24,000 years, during which the transition from the last ice age occurred.

 According to an EMPA press releaseexternal link, the layers of permanent ice in that region form an “archive of the atmosphere”, containing trapped bubbles of air and other gases known as noble gases – including krypton, xenon and argon.
 Because cooling water absorbs noble gases from the atmosphere, and warming water releases them, the concentration of noble gases in these ice core bubbles can help scientists estimate the average temperature of the ocean at the time.